MapsPeople/docs/collections/_api/v1/index.md

 ### Geodata

-All geospasial data, Geodata, is arranged in a simple tree.
+All geospatial data, Geodata, is arranged in a simple tree.
 Each element has a parent ID (except the root) so as an example, a point of interest (POI) can have a Room parent.
 The Room will typically be on a Floor in a Building on a Venue.
 Venues are always the root object (identified with parent ID is null), and is defined by "_An overall geographical area which typically comprises the area of one or more buildings and their relevant surrounding areas such as lawns and parking lots_".

 ![Geodata Structure]({{ site.url }}/assets/api/v1/geodata-structure.png)